grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-As you can see, by default, the sensor reports its values to nowhere
-(`NullObserver`), which is a safe default value (using a `null`
-instead would cause exceptions or force us to put an ugly null check
-inside the `Run()` method).
-Still, we want to be able to supply our own
+As you can see, by default, the sensor reports its values to nowhere (`NullObserver`), which is a safe default value (using a `null` instead would cause exceptions or force us to put an ugly null check inside the `Run()` method).
+We have already seen such "null objects" a few times before (e.g. in the previous chapter, when we introduced the `NoAlarm` class) - `NullObserver` is just another incarnation of this pattern.

-observer one day, when we start caring about the measured and
-calculated values.
-This means we need to have a method inside the
-`TemperatureSensor` class to overwrite this default "do-nothing"
-observer with one that we provide:
+ Still, we want to be able to supply our own observer one day, when someone starts caring about the measured and calculated values (this may be indicated to our application e.g. with a network message or an event from the user interface).
+This means we need to have a method inside the `TemperatureSensor` class to overwrite this default "do-nothing" observer with a custom one **after** the `TemperatureSensor` instance is created.
+As I said, I do not like the "SetXYZ()" convention, so I will name the registration method `FromNowOnReportTo()` and make the observer an argument:

 {lang="csharp"}
 ~~~